 After even more time spent circulating the room, a reprieve at last arrived in the form of Prime Wezzix ascending to the head of the room and calling for everyone’s attention.
 Kiluron turned to face him, just as everyone else had, but he was covertly watching the faces of those around him for their reactions.
 Doubtless everyone else was doing the same.

 “Governors, Lords and Ladies, citizens of Merolate,” Prime Wezzix began.
 His voice, while strong for oratory, was more suited to handing out verdicts than it was to making speeches at a party.
-He sounded like he was about to make some legal declaration.
+He sounded like he was about to make some legal declaration, not greet everyone at a festival.
 “Welcome to the annual Winter Ball.
 My Sub-Prime and I are pleased and honored to welcome so many distinguished persons into our home with whom to share these festivities.
 We have, truly, accomplished a great deal this year, and I have every confidence that we will continue to accomplish much in the year to come.
 A united Merolate is a strong Merolate, and a strong Merolate is a prosperous Merolate, for all of us.
 So as you are joined here, eating, and drinking, and dancing, I hope that you will renew old ties and make new ones.
 It is the people that makes our nation work, and this truly is all about the people.”
 He paused.
 “Now, being the only barrier between you and dinner, it hardly seems to be the most opportune time for me to wax eloquent in some grandiose speech, so I will conclude.
 I hope that I will have a chance to speak with each and every one of you over the next four days.
 Let the festivities commence.”

 Doil nodded.
 “Well spoken, as always,” he observed.